Search and Algorithmic Surfacing

 “The models of search suggest that searchers satisfice: look for sufficiently good answers rather than exhaustively seek the best answer.
 Because of this, the filters of the search engine may do more than emphasize certain sources over others; they may affect what it is we are looking for in the first place.
 It is tempting simply to consider this to be poor research skills – or worse, a form of technical illiteracy – but simple answers do not fit this complex problem.”
 (Page 87)

-Whether we search for a local pizza parlor or the best place to go on vacation or for a gynecologist, search engine rankings and how webmasters address Google’s complicated algorithm all shape what we see.
+Whether we seek a local pizza parlor or the best vacation spot or a gynecologist, search engine rankings matter.
+And how webmasters address Google’s complicated algorithm will shape what we see.
 Inevitably, we end up trusting these results.
 Yet are they the best possible results?
 I would argue that they often are not.

 Bestsellers and White Hats That Might Be a Little Grey